 Issue MR3: Few units document required skims (reserving a designated portion of funding from the raise pool before distribution of that pool, e.g. for use in promotion raises or unit contributions toward retention raises) and/or procedures for addressing salary inequity from unit salary pools, suggesting that other units lack such procedures for rectifying identified inequities.
-While a unit's lack of written policy on use of salary pool skims for rectification of identified inequity does not necessarily indicate noncompliance with campus policy, documentation of salary practices is also an important element of transparency.

-Recommendation MR3 (to units): Units should document how they utilize salary funds to improve identified salary inequities; all units should comply with policy requirements that require unit salary fund skims, ideally through documented practices, with supervising administrators providing appropriate oversight.
+Recommendation MR3 (to units): Units should consider promising practices from units that document how they utilize raise pools to improve identified salary inequities; all units should comply with policy requirements, ideally through documented practices, with supervising administrators providing appropriate oversight.

 Issue MR4: Many units allocate merit raises on a percentage basis (or hybrid formula that includes it), awarding larger nominal raises to faculty with higher salaries when merit scores are equal.
-This practice widens salary inequity where it already exists, as it awards larger salary increases to otherwise-comparable faculty on the basis of higher salary rather than greater merit, and is in conflict with requirements that units reduce inequities resulting from retentions and market hires over time.
-In basing merit-based salary adjustments on existing salary, it may also violate the Regent Law requirement that all salary adjustments be based primarily upon merit.
-We do wish to note, however, that flat dollar raises that better serve equity goals among faculty at comparable career stages can contribute to salary compression between faculty at different career stages, given salary stagnation issues discussed previously.
+This practice widens salary inequity where it already exists and is in conflict with requirements that units reduce inequities resulting from retentions and market hires over time.
+In basing salary adjustments on existing salary, it may also violate the Regent Law requirement that all salary adjustments be based primarily upon merit.

-Recommendation MR4 (to campus administration): Adequately support unit raise pools so that faculty salaries can be competitive with peer institutions without introducing or reinforcing inequities.
-(To units): Consider eliminating percentage-based merit raises or otherwise correcting for their inequity-widening effects with stronger remedial salary adjustments, at least where any salary inequities exist in the unit.
-Equity principles (and state law) require merit raises to be allocated on the basis of (and so be exclusively differentiated by) merit; flat dollar raises for a given merit score is one approach for replacing percentagebased merit raises.
+Recommendation MR4 (to units): Consider eliminating percentage-based merit raises or otherwise correcting for the inequity-widening effects of them with stronger remedial salary adjustments, at least where any salary inequities exist in the unit.
+Equity principles (and state law) require equal raises for equal merit.
+As documented in the promising practices, flat dollar raises for a given merit score is one approach for replacing percentage-based merit raises.